Including massive neutrinos in thermal Sunyaev Zeldovich power spectrum and cluster counts analyses: Forecasts

 \subsection{Analyses settings}

 To generate realistic mock SZ power spectrum data one should in principle draw the SZ power spectrum data points from the $n$-point probability distribution function of the SZ power spectrum (where $n$ is the number of multipole bins). \cite{Zhang:2007psa} presented the theoretical framework to compute it.
 They explained that the evaluation of the probability distribution function when $n$ is large requires sophisticated Monte-Carlo integration methods, but that for a large sky coverage at sufficiently large $\ell$ the probability distribution function is well approximated by a multivariate Gaussian distribution.
 Hence, we bin our mock data from $\ell_\mathrm{min}=200$ to $\ell_\mathrm{max}=10^3$, or $10^4$, with constant logarithmic bin width $\Delta \ln \ell =0.3$ and use the same sky fraction as the Planck $y$-map, i.e., $f_\mathrm{sky}=0.47$.

-Then, to random draw the mock data we use the Cholesky decomposition of the covariance matrix, i.e., $\mathrm{M=LL^t}$ where $\mathrm{L}$ is a lower triangular matrix with positive diagonal elements.
-So that the mock power spectrum is given by $\hat{C}_\ell=C_\ell^{\mathrm{mock}}+s_\ell$ where $C_\ell^{\mathrm{mock}}$ is the SZ power spectrum calculated for the the fiducial model, and $\mathbf{\mathrm{\mathbf{s}}}=\mathrm{L\mathbf{v}}$ with $\mathrm{\mathbf{v}}$ a vector of $n$ random numbers drawn from the Normal distribution.
+To random draw the mock SZ power spectrum data, we use the Cholesky decomposition of the covariance matrix, i.e., $\mathrm{M=LL^t}$ where $\mathrm{L}$ is a lower triangular matrix with positive diagonal elements.
+So that the mock power spectrum is given by $\hat{C}_\ell=C_\ell^{\mathrm{mock}}+s_\ell$ where $C_\ell^{\mathrm{mock}}$ is the SZ power spectrum calculated for the the fiducial model, and $\mathbf{\mathrm{\mathbf{s}}}=\mathrm{L\mathbf{v}}$ with $\mathrm{\mathbf{v}}$ a vector of $n$ random numbers drawn from the Normal distribution.\footnote{The non-Gaussian statistics of the tSZ power spectrum induces multipole-to-multipole correlations which can bias the centre of the confidence contours when using only one realisation of the mock data to study forecasts.
+A way to quantify this bias would be to study the results of many realisations.
+Nevertheless, here we are interested in the width of the contours, which we do not expect to be biased when we use just one realisation.}